Rex-Sanchez/home_manager/README.md

 env.FONT_DIR    -- This is the users font directory '~/.local/share/fonts'
 env.CONFIG_DIR  -- This is the users config directory '~/.config'

-utils.linker()  -- This function will link the items in the table
+utils.linker()                              -- This function will link the items in the table utils.setFont("font-family", 11)            -- Set the Font utils.setFontMonospace("font-family", 11)   -- Set the momospace font
+utils.setGtkIcons("icon set name")          -- Set icons
+utils.setGtkTheme("theme name")             -- Set the gtk theme
 ```

 ## Table description